Dpkg::Deps(3perl) libdpkg-perl Dpkg::Deps(3perl)

 DESCRIPTION

-The Dpkg::Deps module provides objects implementing various types of
+The Dpkg::Deps module provides classes implementing various types of

 dependencies.